Companies that use Posthog Session Recording

 📏 Company Size Distribution

-👥 What types of companies is most likely to use Posthog Session Recording?
+👥 What types of companies use Posthog Session Recording?

 Company Characteristics